 Council is continuously monitoring new asset treatments that may be available to increase the life of its assets.
-Table 13 details technology changes that are forecasted to covered by this plan.
-These technological factors need appropriate.
+Table 13 details technology changes that are forecasted to affect the delivery of services covered by this plan.

-3 Melton Retail and Activity Centres Strategy to be assessed in determining the - Background Analysis & Discussion scoping requirements for technology may require service levels as and when maintenance works, renewal, upgrade and new transport projects.
+These technological factors need to be assessed in determining the scoping requirements for maintenance works, renewal, upgrade and new transport projects.
 There will be changes to asset management technology, in particular, the monitoring and data collection roles.
-These upgrades in consideration of modifications to
+These upgrades in technology may require consideration of modifications to service levels as and when appropriate.